-As a long-time shamanic practitioner and ceremony facilitator, I am often asked how I got into what I do.
+As a long-time shamanic practitioner, I am often asked how I got into what I do.
 It’s quite an interesting story, and I’ve written a memoir called Machete Woman which answers this question and more.
 The TL;DR version is that I didn’t go looking for it; it came looking for me.

 Obviously, there is a vast difference between these two points, but in all spiritual paths there are common elements that can be addressed.

 For the sake of simplicity, I’m going to call the desired path X.